observIQ/stanza/docs/plugins.md

     regex: '(?P<remote_host>[^\s]+) - (?P<remote_user>[^\s]+) \[(?P<timestamp>[^\]]+)\] "(?P<http_method>[A-Z]+) (?P<path>[^\s]+)[^"]+" (?P<http_status>\d+) (?P<bytes_sent>[^\s]+)'
 ```

-Once a plugin config has been defined, it can be used in the carbon config file with a `type` matching the filename of the plugin.
+Once a plugin config has been defined, it can be used in the stanza config file with a `type` matching the filename of the plugin.

 `config.yaml`:
 ```yaml